wangywUST/wangywust.github.io/nlp-lab.md

 Our research is highly interdisciplinary, involving collaboration with experts from computer vision, healthcare, and education.
 Our focus is primarily on publishing in top-tier AI conferences or journals, complemented by practical implementations.
 Our primary goal is to prepare our students for future academic positions as well as high-impact positions in industry.
 Here's what we're looking for and what you can expect from this journey:

 ### 1. What I Offer:
-- Resources: Full scholarships covering study and living in Hong Kong, plus access to advanced research facilities.
+- Resources: Full scholarships covering study and living in California, plus access to advanced research facilities.
 - Guidance: **Hands-on mentorship with clear direction.** For outstanding students, I also offer adequate freedom and opportunities for growth.
 - International Connections: Strong ties with leading researchers and institutions worldwide.
 I will help you build international academic connections.
-- Friendly Environment and Work-Life Balance: Collaborative and supportive lab culture where teamwork and mutual respect are valued. **Say no to 996; embrace sustainable productivity.**
+- Friendly Environment and Work-Life Balance: Collaborative and supportive lab culture where teamwork and mutual respect are valued. **Say no to work overtime.**

 ### 2. What I Expect from You:
 - Passion for Learning: **Strong self-motivation and ability to quickly learn from new fields.**